Rochester Independent College

 I walked into both Y7 and Sixth Form lessons and in both cases the class was sitting around a large table with chairs surrounding it, rather than in formal rows.
 Whether working individually or as a group the space felt collaborative and inclusive – teacher on a learning journey with pupils, who all seemed very relaxed and engaged.

-Onsite, the school has a fully equipped gym and – a new addition since our first visit – a MUGA pitch (below).
+Onsite, the school has a fully equipped gym and – a new addition since our first visit – the old sports court has been replaced with a smart new MUGA pitch (below).
 There’s no green lawns for traditional sports of football, rugby, or hockey.
 But they have strong connections with local teams and clubs, meaning that they are able to enjoy decent facilities offsite, travelling by minibus for each sport lesson to venues such as Medway Park Leisure Centre.
 Staff also like to encourage students to try out what they call more ‘thinking outside the box’ activities such as climbing, shooting, horse-riding, dodgeball and martial arts.

 This school is probably not for sports mad kids who like the traditional rugby, football, hockey or netball.
 There’s no big facilities on tap nor does it have the numbers for a hard-hitting A Team.
 But interestingly some athletes and sportsmen have joined the school to enjoy the flexibility around the training they do outside of school.